hostmicrobe/hostmicrobe.github.io/_posts/microbiome/2017-11-06-cloudComputing_workshop.md

 ## Before starting
 Around the time my lab was starting to experiment with using Dockerized tools and cloud compute resources for analzying metagenomic data -- which culminated in a two part blog post [here](http://hostmicrobe.org/microbiome/cloudComputing_part1/) and [here](http://hostmicrobe.org/microbiome/cloudComputing_part2/) -- [Kyle Bittinger](https://microbiome.research.chop.edu/our-team/kyle-bittinger.html) and his group at the PennCHOP Microbiome Center were finishing up their work developing a Snakemake-based pipeline for metagenomics.
 With our annual microbiome symposium quickly approaching, Kyle and I decided to team-up to put on a 1/2 day workshop that would combine these elements.

+The material below is intended to walk you through this workshop, and provide others with a web-based lesson plan for how do this themselves.

 To participate in this workshop, you'll only need a few things:
 * a laptop computer
 * an internet connection
 * a google account (free)
 * [a google cloud account](https://cloud.google.com) (free sign-up and $300 credit)
-* example data that you can [download here]().
+* example data that you can [download here](https://www.dropbox.com/sh/dqo9gfawyrnan3r/AADBohOlcnlsyl2VKBtzTGF3a?dl=0).
 This dataset will be explained in more detail during the workshop, but is also described [here](http://hostmicrobe.org/microbiome/cloudComputing_part2/)

 ## Launch the Google Cloud instance

 We'll begin the workshop with a demonstration of how to launch your first Google Cloud instance.
-We'll then connect to this instance with the click-of-a-button via gcloud SSH.
-Once we're connected, we will all be using exactly the same type of computer with the same operating system, regardless of your local machine and OS.
+We'll then connect to this instance via the gcloud SSH button.
+Once connected, we're all using exactly the same type of computer with the same operating system, regardless of your local machine and OS.

 ## Installing the Sunbeam metagenomics pipeline